-The course will initially be available to Ko Awatea LEARN users before being rolled out to other DHB’s through their eLearning systems.
+The course will initially be available to Ko Awatea LEARN users before being rolled out to other hospitals through their eLearning systems.

 Log into Ko Awatea LEARN to get started here.

-- Leaha North, Child Health Clinical Nurse Specialist, Regional Public Health
+- Leaha North, Child Health Clinical Nurse Specialist, Public Health

-- Laurie Mahoney, Public Health Nurse Te Punaka Oraka, Southern District Health Board, and Senior Lecturer Otago Polytechnic
+- Laurie Mahoney, Public Health Nurse Te Punaka Oraka, Southern District, and Senior Lecturer Otago Polytechnic

-- Kere Bennett, Public Health Nurse, Regional Public Health
+- Kere Bennett, Public Health Nurse, Public Health

 - Dr Elizabeth Asbury, Academic Project Manager Faculty of Health, Whitireia New Zealand